 Faculty who Plan to Process

 Please RSVP to process in the ceremony by Wednesday, April 19, so we can reserve a seat for you.
 Processing faculty must wear academic regalia.
-If you do not have regalia, you may rent or purchase it through the Barnes & Noble College Bookstore.
+If you do not have regalia, you may rent or purchase it through the Barnes & Noble Bookstore.

-Processing faculty will assemble at 3 pm in the Seymour College Union, Room 119.
-If you would like to attend the ceremony, but are unable to process, you are welcome to utilize general seating in the Seymour College Union Ballroom.
+Processing faculty will assemble at 3 pm in the Seymour Union, Room 119.
+If you would like to attend the ceremony, but are unable to process, you are welcome to utilize general seating in the Seymour Union Ballroom.
 Thank you for your participation!

 Outstanding Achievement Awards